Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Experiments with multi-layer networks

 where $\delta_{p,m} \sim unif(-0.04\%, 0.04\%)$ and the observation vector consists of incremental infected numbers $ \Delta I_{i,t} = I_{i,t} - I_{i,t-1} $.
 For inter-layer connections, the infectious probability is determined by the layer of the receiving nodes, i.e.

 as shown in Fig.~\ref{fig:infect_layer}(a).
 It is worth mentioning that the associated adjacency matrix $\mathbf{A}_t$ is no longer symmetric under this assumption.
-Nevertheless, the network virus spread modelling in section\ref{sec: Graph-based vaccination} remains valid.\\
+Nevertheless, the network virus spread modelling in Sect.~\ref{sec: Graph-based vaccination} remains valid.\\

 As for the generation of temporal networks, we depend on the concept of scale-free networks \cite{newman2010networks} where the degree distribution follows a power law,